MERNCraft/Nail-It/docs/md/17-Choosing-a-Number.md

 <section
   id="choosing-a-number"
   aria-labelledby="choosing-a-number"
-  data-item="Choosing A Number"
+  data-item="Choosing a Number"
 >
-  <h2><a href="#choosing-a-number">Choosing A Number</a></h2>
+  <h2><a href="#choosing-a-number">Choosing a Number</a></h2>

 The third example in [documentation for the `readline-sync` package](https://www.npmjs.com/package/readline-sync), is something like the code that follows.

 <details class="note" open>
 <summary>Edited for clarity</summary>
 I've edited a bit for clarity.
+Can you spot the differences?

 In particular, the first line selects `keyInSelect` directly from the `readline-sync` code, using a technique known as [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).

 </details>